ehe0711/gpt-medical-hallucinations/README.md

 - GPT-5 corrected **28.5% of GPT-4 errors**, but regressed in ~10%.
 - Calibration improved, with fewer high-confidence hallucinations.
 - Overconfidence persisted — confidence alone is insufficient as a safety metric.
+- Dataset created of prompts where both GPT-4 and GPT-5 hallucinated; can be accessed at https://huggingface.co/datasets/ehe07/gpt-failure-cases-dataset

 All final figures and tables are available in the `materials/` folder.